Hajibabaei-Lab/SCVUC_COI_metabarcode_pipeline/README.md

 3. The pipeline also requires the RDP classifier for the taxonomic assignment step.
 Although the RDP classifier v2.2 is available through conda, a newer v2.12 is available form SourceForge at https://sourceforge.net/projects/rdp-classifier/ .
 Download it and take note of where the classifier.jar file is as this needs to be added to config.yaml .

-The RDP classifier comes with the training sets to classify 16S, fungal ITS and fungal LSU rDNA sequences.
+The RDP classifier comes with the training sets to classify 16S, fungal ITS, and fungal LSU rDNA sequences.
 To classify COI mtDNA sequences, obtain the COI classifier v4 reference set from GitHub https://github.com/terrimporter/CO1Classifier .
 Take note of where the rRNAclassifier.properties file is as this needs to be added to the config.yaml .

 ```linux